neelsmith/latphone/shared/src/main/tut/index.md

 Major components:

 -   alphabets explicitly enumerating all allowed non-white-space characters
+    -  [table of numeric characters](numerics) defined for all implementations of the `LatinAlphabet` class
 -   alphabets classify puncutation characters, vowels, consonants and semivowels
 -   Latin strings belong to a specific alphabet class
 -   Latin strings can syllabify themselves based on the alphabet class they belong to